BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 10-11-2023.md

 ##### Next Week Goals
 - Try to refactor some of the code to be in line
 - Write code to implement google maps

+### Joseph Porrino
+##### Previous goals
+-Automate the webscraper to search many items at once -Connect to the database
+-Use github actions to automate webscraper

+##### Keypoints
+- I have not yet connected the webscraper to the database.
+Tyler had to make a design change on how we connect to the database.
+I am looking into the situation with him.
+- I am working on setting up the webscraper in codespaces so that it can be automated but im running into issues with getting chrome to work.
+I may have to create a custom docker container to run the script.

+##### Next Week Goals
+- Fix issues with webscraper in codespaces
+- Set up custom docker container
+- Research github actions